ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-08-30-internet-of-things-the-endless-possibilities-for-any-sphere.md

 **4) Lilium**

 [Lilium](https://www.siliconrepublic.com/machines/iot-hardware-startups-europe-2018) company is currently working on a very promising project – the world's first electric vertical takeaway and landing jet.
-It is also called a “flying taxi”.
+It is also called a "flying taxi".
 When it goes live, it is supposed to be capable of flying from London to Paris in just one hour.

 **5) Click and grow**